wyatt8740/windows-console-free/README.md

 while trying to revitalize an old Dell Latitude D610 and make it a little more comfortable.
 I think it should work on later versions of Windows as well; it may also work in Win2K and Windows 98, for all I know.

+Now (in May 2022) should work more intuitively (no need to make the entire command to run a single string argument).